ioam/parambokeh/doc/index.rst

 library that allows you to easily create GUIs from existing objects (in Jupyter notebooks, Bokeh apps, and potentially more)

-For examples of what you can do with ParamBokeh, check out the thumbnails below, or see the `Gallery <gallery>`_ of demos and apps.

-We recommend the `Getting Started Guide <getting_started>`_ to learn the basic concepts and start using ParamBokeh as quickly as possible.
+The `User Guide <user_guide>`_ shows the concepts involved with ParamBokeh and should help you get started using it as quickly as possible.

-The `User Guide <user_guide>`_ covers all topics in detail.

 Please feel free to report `issues
 <https://github.com/ioam/parambokeh/issues>`_ or `contribute code